Occidental College is committed to maintaining a safe and inclusive environment for members of the Oxy community.

 BEST will provide educational opportunities for faculty, staff and students regarding identity, intersectionality, microaggressions (including microinsults, microassaults and microinvalidations), while at the same time ensuring that the impact of bias incidents is addressed with intentionality and care.
 After receiving a report, BEST seeks to respond in a timely manner and address the resulting harm to the fullest extent possible through appropriate resources, restorative practices, and community care.
 Data collected from bias reports will be used to develop and inform educational programs and services designed to interrupt problematic behaviors that can undermine a student’s sense of belonging at the College.

-- Isaiah Thomas (chair), Assistant Dean of Students and Director of Residential Education, Housing Services, and Student Conduct
+- Isaiah Thomas (co-chair), Assistant Dean of Students and Director of Residential Education, Housing Services, and Student Conduct

-- Robin Maxile, Interim Director of the Intercultural Community Center
+- Vanessa Gonzalez-Wright (co-chair), Director of the Intercultural Community Center

 - Caro Brighouse, Associate Dean of Student Academic Affairs